Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 ```bash
 nix-env -uA the_package_you-re_searching_for
 ```
+And if the new version of the package  does not work, you can allways do a "--rollback"!

 ## Nix easier with Nox
 Now we know the basics Nix commands, it could be interesting to install Nox.
-Nox is a Nix package that helps you manage Nix packages.
+Nox is a Nix package that helps you to search and install Nix packages.

 Let's try it :
 ```bash